davidelettieri/davidelettieri.it/blog/2024-03-xx-aks-cilium-service-mesh.md

     --set azure.resourceGroup="$rgName" \
     --set kubeProxyReplacement=true \
     --set gatewayAPI.enabled=true

+# sample output
+🔮 Auto-detected Kubernetes kind: AKS ℹ️  Using Cilium version 1.15.2
+🔮 Auto-detected cluster name: cilium-service-mesh-aks ✅ Derived Azure subscription ID <subscription_id> from subscription Pay-As-You-Go ✅ Detected Azure AKS cluster in BYOCNI mode (no CNI plugin pre-installed) 🔮 Auto-detected kube-proxy has not been installed ℹ️  Cilium will fully replace all functionalities of kube-proxy
 ```

 Using `cilium status` we can monitor the progress of the deployment of cilium.
 Please be aware that it might take some time to have everything working.
 I was a bit worried to be honest because it took a long time, however in the end all worked as expected.
 I think the deployment time can be reduced having more powerful vms and possibly a standard load balancer.